Spider Pest Control Milton Keynes, Bletchley & Newport Pagnell

 There are three types of Spiders in the UK that you only really need to worry about, and they are the following:-

-- False Black Widow (Steatoda) – These have glossy legs and a dark brown upper body with cream coloured patterns on its abdomen.
+- False Black Widow (Steatoda) – These have glossy legs and a dark brown upper body with cream coloured patterns on their abdomen.
 You will often find these in garden sheds or outside constructions.
-If bitten its venom can cause pain and swelling around the wound.
+If bitten, its venom can cause pain and swell around the wound.

-- European Garden Spider (Araneus Diadematus) – These can range from extremely light yellow to a very dark grey, have mottled white markings across the dorsal abdomen, with four or more segments forming a cross.
+- European Garden Spider (Araneus diadematus) – Ranging from light yellow to dark grey with mottled white markings across the dorsal abdomen, with four or more segments forming a cross.
 With three claws on each leg and their bodies are covered in short silver ish hairs.
 This venomous spider bite causes nausea and small swelling that can last a couple of days.

-- Brown Recluse Spider (Loxosceles reclusa) - This is a light brown or yellowish brown colour and the most tell-tale characteristic of this is the presence of a dark violin-shaped mark on it.
-It has necrotic venom which can cause damage to the tissues such as blisters and lesions which then can lead to necrosis although most people only experience a stingy intense pain.
+- Brown Recluse Spider (Loxosceles reclusa) - This is a light brown or yellowish-brown colour, and the most tell-tale characteristic of this is the presence of a dark violin-shaped mark on it.
+It has necrotic venom, which can cause damage to the tissues such as blisters and lesions, leading to necrosis, although most people only experience a stingy intense pain.

-Spiders like to settle down in dark, quiet corners of man-made structures and tend to avoid contact with humans.
+Spiders like to settle down in dark, quiet corners of human-made structures and tend to avoid contact with humans.

 The Problems Spiders Can Cause

-Although spiders do not spread disease or damage any properties they can bite which made lead to allergic reactions and shock they can also cause phobic reactions such as hysteria or stress in humans.
+Spiders do not spread disease or damage property, but they can bite, leading to allergic reactions and shock; they also cause phobic reactions.
 They are also unappealing, and some people believe this is associated with filth and neglect.
-Spider infestations have a straightforward cause, overpopulation.
+However, spider infestations have a specific cause, overpopulation.
 Spiders are all around us all the time, and if they like the habitat there, the population will exceed.

 Spider Control Methods

 In limited circumstances, the control of spiders may be considered necessary.
-Physical inspection of spiders by collection and removal, squashing or web destruction may be sufficient to satisfy a complainant.
-Insecticidal sprays based on pyrethroids may exert some control or hoover away all spiders, webs and egg sacks.
+Physical inspection of spiders by collecting and removing, squashing, or web destruction may be sufficient to satisfy a complainant.
+Insecticidal sprays based on pyrethroids may control or hoover away all spiders, webs and egg sacks.

 Prevention Of Future Spider Infestations

-- Seal up gaps in doors and edges of windows to stop them entering.
+- Seal up gaps in doors and edges of windows to stop them from entering.

 - Keep your home clean as dirty homes attract bugs which will then attract spiders.

-- Essential oils, citrus and vinegar sprays, this will deter most spiders.
+- Essential oils, citrus and vinegar sprays will deter most spiders.